 Some of the most common complementary combined care techniques include chiropractic, hydrotherapy, prolotherapy, massage, reiki, ayurveda, acupuncture, acupressure, meditation, TENS, Alexander Technique, diet therapy, hypnotherapy, pain coaching and exercise therapies like yoga, tai chi or Pilates.
 Traditional medical therapies can also be integrated in a combined care approach and usually include physical therapy, epidural injections and oral or topical pharmaceutical treatment.

-Combined Care for Spinal Stenosis Benefits
+Combined Care Benefits

 Combined care is highly effective compared to singular forms of care, since it approaches pain management from multiple angles.
 Not all patients respond to all manner of care practices, so a diversity of techniques stands a better chance of providing effective symptomatic reduction when contrasted against a singular therapeutic modality.